jcrowthe/ace_of_spades/README.md

 _Ace of Spades_ has been built to be stateless.
 It accomplishes this by dynamically rebuilding its internal state based on the contents of the APIs it pulls and pushes data to (ie. Spade, Aria2c, and Boost).
 This makes Ace reasonably resilient to failures, allowing for unintentional restarts due to hardware or software failure, or intentional shutdowns such as for maintenance and upgrades.
 When Spade is started up again, it will pick up from where it last left off. _Ace_ requires no database in order to function and the code is contained in a single Python file.

+_Ace of Spades_ requires a minimum of Boost v1.7.x to function.

 ## Installation and Requirements
 There are three components that _Ace_ relies upon to function: [Boost](https://boost.filecoin.io/), [Spade](https://github.com/ribasushi/spade), and [Aria2c](https://aria2.github.io/).
 From the perspective of the operator of _Ace_, Spade is a service provided to you, Boost is your dealmaking component for your SP that you run, and Aria2c is a new daemon component you will need to run in order to use _Ace_.
 All downloading of .CAR files has been offloaded to Aria2c since it is already a robust and performant download manager.